 ½ days: Fast, high-level time entry

-½ days time entry is great for teams with little variation in their daily activities.
-This works well when people are working on one or two projects at a time.
-Time is entered in 4-hour increments.
+½ days works best for teams with little variation in their daily activities, when people are working on one or two projects at a time.
+Enter time n 4-hour increments.
 The Confirm Suggestions button makes entering time an easy, one-click process.

 Itemized hours and minutes: Additional details and reporting options